-Meetings of the first eight are required by regulation to use Roberts Rules of Order (California Regulation §60858.f); meetings of the full commission are not, though the 2020 CRC mostly did.
+Meetings of the first eight are required by regulation to use Roberts Rules of Order (Cal.
+Code Regs., tit.
+2, § 60858, subd. (f)); meetings of the full commission are not, though the 2020 CRC mostly did.
 It may have been worth the full commission investigating other decision-making approaches.